 “This image is AI-generated and does not depict a real person, vehicle, or brand.”

 You just changed the oil, but the warning light is back on.
 If you have been adding engine oil more often than usual, you’re not alone.
-In 2025, the Hyundai Oil Consumption Recall was announced for several models experiencing higher-than-normal oil use.
+Rather than a new 2025 oil-consumption recall, Hyundai addresses excessive oil use through earlier model-specific recalls and dealer inspection/repair programs—check your VIN to see what applies.
 The issue has affected thousands of vehicles across the United States, Canada, and the United Kingdom.
 If left unresolved, it could lead to reduced engine performance or costly repairs.

 It’s important to know what’s happening and what steps to take.
 You’ll find out why the recall was issued, which models are affected, what actions to consider, and how other Hyundai owners have handled similar problems.
 You’ll also learn how to prevent oil-related issues in the future and keep your vehicle running smoothly.